PrincipalComponent-zz/DQN/README.md

 OpenAI has a [list of all available atari games](https://gym.openai.com/envs#atari).
 The only requirement is that you specify  preprocessing options in `config.py` for any new environment.

+All hyperparameters such as the learning rate for the Q-network or the exploration rate of the agent can be changed in `main.py`.

 ## Loading trained agents